-The internal audit department - after planning the audits independently and making continual adaptations to risk assessment - conducts process-independent and neutral audits across all of the and dealt with using an appropriate risk policy.
-More information is available in the Management Report.

-group's divisions and regions both nationally and abroad.
+The internal audit department - after planning the audits independently and making continual adaptations to risk assessment - conducts process-independent and neutral audits across all of the group's divisions and regions both nationally and abroad.
 Given its technical and commercial competence, the internal audit department is an important element of the group's internal control systems.
-The internal audits serve to monitor the effectiveness of the risk management and control and to evaluate the management and monitoring processes.
+The internal audits serve to monitor the effectiveness of the risk management and control sand to evaluate the management and monitoring processes.
 The comprehensive approach, the use of uniform auditing standards and the neutral reporting further contribute to the standardisation of processes and structures.

 The routine and special audits serve to recognise and avoid risks, to reveal opportunities, and to constantly monitor proper conduct and compliance with the group's value and business compliance system.
-In 2020, the internal audit department again audited both individual projects as well as entire organisational units.
+In 2021, the internal audit department again audited both individual projects as well as entire organisational units.
 The audits covered the group's subdivisions as well as the most important contracts and orders of the year.
-The internal audit team also forms part of the company's task force looking into the suspicion of illegal price-fixing in construction projects in Austria.